freeseek/mocha/README.md

   bcftools norm --no-version -Ob -o $dir/$pfx.unphased.bcf -f $ref && \
   bcftools index $dir/$pfx.unphased.bcf
 ```
-This will set to missing all genotypes that have low coverage or low genotyping quality, as these can cause issues.
+This will set to missing all genotypes that have low coverage or low genotyping quality, as these can cause issues

 Perform basic quality control (the generated list of variants will be excluded from modeling by both eagle and mocha)
 ```